Peripheral Artery Disease

 - Are you 50 years or older with a history of smoking or diabetes?

-If you answered yes to any of these questions, please call the Cavanagh Heart Center concierge at (602) 839-2400 for a full evaluation.
+If you answered yes to any of these questions, you may call the Cavanagh Heart Center concierge at (602) 839-2400 for a full evaluation.

 For More Vascular Information